-How to store chocolate frosting?
+How to store this keto chocolate frosting?

 Fill each ice cube tray with 2 tablespoons of frosting and freeze.
-When your chocolate frosting craving is coming defrost 1 ice cube, it will take barely 1 hour to get soft at room temperature.
+When your chocolate frosting craving is coming defrost 1 ice cube, it will take just 1 hour to get soft at room temperature.
 Another option is to defrost your snack the day before in the fridge.

 What to do with keto chocolate frosting?

-There is many options to use this paleo frosting.
-First, one its own as a keto snack to reach your fat intake.
+First, on its own as a keto snack to reach your fat macros.
 In fact, 2 tablespoons of this healthy frosting will get you 10 grams of fat for only 100 kcal and 0.8 g net carb!
 It means this is the perfect healthy keto sweet snack.

 In a large mixing bowl, add the cubes of soft butter.
 Your butter must be very soft and out of the fridge for at least 3 hours.
 It is easier to first cut your cold butter in small cubes.
 Then, pack those cubes into a measuring cup.
-Finally, transfer the cubes of cold butter into a bowl and wait 3 hours at romm temperature or overnight, until soft.
+Finally, transfer the cubes of cold butter into a bowl and wait 3 hours at room temperature or overnight, until soft.

-Stop the beater, add stevia drops, unsweetened cocoa powder and unsweetened almond milk.
+Stop the beater, add stevia drops, unsweetened cocoa powder, and unsweetened almond milk.

 Beat again at slow speed at first to avoid the cocoa powder to burst out of the bowl, then increase to medium speed.
 If the frosting is too thick to your liking, add more almond milk (at room temperature, not cold!), 1 tablespoon at a time, beat, and add up to 1/4 cup extra milk until you reach your favorite texture.
 The more you add, the fluffier it will be.
 It won't affect your net carbs per serving very much (around 0.1g extra net carbs).